Share the page

 Service offer

-PEEB Cool strives to promote and develop passive construction methods, local eco-materials and architecture to provide for the natural cooling of buildings.
-It also works to strengthen the resilience of countries to extreme weather events, energy shortages, and economic crises.
+PEEB Cool promotes and supports the development of passive construction approaches, the use of local eco-materials, and climate-responsive architecture to enhance the natural cooling of buildings.
+It also strengthens countries’ resilience to extreme weather events, energy shortages, and economic shocks.

 PEEB Med